ABOUT THE BREEDS at

 Chestnut Oak Farm

 Historically the Drum Horse was used to carry the drums in the Queen of England's various regimental bands and processions and were named after the "job" they performed.
 These horses carry two large kettle Drums, plus a fully outfitted rider, through huge crowds while being controlled only by the reins attached to the rider's feet so their hands are free to play the drums.
 Drum Horses must be strong enough to carry the heavy kettledrums and the drummer and also remain calm and quiet in large crowds during ceremonies and parades.
-Still used by the Queen of England, this rare and exotic horse is being developed into a breed here in America by combining Shire, Clydesdale, & Gypsy Horse bloodlines, (two Associations accept Friesian blood) with no single breed exceeding 7/8 of the total make-up, and the percentage of Gypsy Horse blood does not fall below 1/8.
+They are still used by the Queen of England today.
+This rare and exotic horse is being developed into a breed here in America where they must be proven to be a combination of any of the following breeds: Shire, Clydesdale, and Gypsy Horse (two Associations accept Friesian blood) where no single breed listed above exceeds 7/8 of the total make-up, and the percentage of Gypsy Horse blood does not fall below 1/8.
+Starting in 2015, the % of Gypsy breeding cannot exceed 50%.
+Horses foaled after 2015 with more than 50% Gypsy breeding will be placed in the Foundation Book.
 Considered one of the most beautiful horses in the world, they are a heavy riding horse and highly versatile athlete with great size, movement and hair and are suitable for many disciplines, including Dressage, Jumping, Hunter, English/Western Riding, Driving, Parades, and even Trail Riding.
 Drum Horses can be piebald (pinto), skewbald, and solid colors as well and should stand 16hh or taller.
 Currently there are three registries in America that register the Drum Horse, International Drum Horse Association, Gypsy Cob & Drum Horse Association, and Gypsy Horse Association.

 BRABANT HORSE (European Belgian)